LVR Calculator

 Calculating LVR on guarantor home loans is done in much the same way, except in this scenario you have 2 houses being used as security instead of just 1.

-And the second part, against your guarantors home, in this case, it would only be a 25% LVR against your parents home being the balance or $125,000 in lending.
+The remaining balance of your loan amount would be taken against your guarantor’s home.
+In this example, it would only be a 25% LVR against your parents’ home being the balance or $125,000 in lending.

 Overall guarantor lending can allow you to have an LVR over 100% but requires a guarantor to provide their property.